aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 DELETE `{{API_URL}}/environments/:id`

 Replace `:id` with the `id` value from launching the environment.
 You should receive a response with an HTTP status code of `200` for success.

+# User Management
+Going to the SWB UI `http:localhost:3000/users` (or your CloudFront distribution if you deployed swb-ui) allows you to see and create additional Researchers.
+In order to create new Admins:
+  1. You must go to the Cognito console in your AWS Console.
+  2. Under "User pools", look for and click on `swb-userpool-<stage>-<abbreviation>`.
+  3. Under the Users tab, click the "Create user" button to create a new user.
+  4. Once the user is created, click on the username and under "Group memberships", click on "Add user to group" to add the user to the Admin group.